Skip to content

 If free sounds best to you, consider Wave.
 It connects directly with your bank account for seamless tracking of expenses.
 It also gives you the ability to generate invoices and expense reports from predesigned templates.
 You can even reconcile your accounts and then use the optional features to handle payroll and file taxes.
 Once the money starts flowing, a tool like Wave is a great way to stay on top of your finances without having to schlep receipts in shoeboxes to your local accountant.

 Plus, you can connect Wave to Zapier, so you can automate even more of your invoicing workflows.
-Here are some ideas to get you started.
+Learn more about how to automate your invoicing, or look at these ideas to get you started.

-For more affordable (read: free) options, check out the best free invoicing software and the best invoicing software (free and paid) overall.
+For more options, check out the best free invoicing software and the best invoicing software (free and paid) overall

 Docusign